 Although it’s often not a high-profile aspect of operating a successful eCommerce business, ensuring a high level of online customer satisfaction remains an unquestionably integral, eternal element in achieving and maintaining long-term business success.

-For as long as there has been competition in the American marketplace, successful companies have recognized that they can never take their customers for granted—and most successful companies devote considerable time and energy to ensure their clients are satisfied with the products and services received, from the initial encounter to the post-purchase customer experience.
+For as long as there has been competition in the American marketplace, successful companies have recognized the importance of customer satisfaction—and most successful companies devote considerable time and energy to ensure their clients are satisfied with the products and services received, from the initial encounter to the post-purchase customer experience.

 While some companies have the ability, and desire, to devote significant resources to their online customer satisfaction, others work to incorporate customer satisfaction into their corporate culture.